gohugoio/hugo/content/en/render-hooks/links.md

 [duplication of shared page resources]: /getting-started/configuration-markup/#duplicateresourcefiles
 {{% /note %}}

 The embedded link render hook resolves internal Markdown destinations by looking for a matching page, falling back to a matching [page resource], then falling back to a matching [global resource].
-Remote destinations are passed through, and the render hook will not throw an error or warning if it is unable to resolve a destination.
+Remote destinations are passed through, and the render hook will not throw an error or warning if unable to resolve a destination.

 [page resource]: /getting-started/glossary/#page-resource
 [global resource]: /getting-started/glossary/#global-resource